1995 Half Dollar Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & “P” Mint Mark Worth

 Other Features Of The 1995 Half Dollar

 The 1995 half dollar measures 30.61mm in diameter with a thickness of 2.15mm and weighs exactly 11.34 grams.
-Its composition consists of outer layers containing 75% copper and 25% nickel, bonded to a pure copper core.
-The edge features distinctive reeding—vertical lines that prevent counterfeiting and provide grip during handling.
+Business-strike coins use outer layers of 75% copper and 25% nickel bonded to a pure copper core, while the silver proof version uses 90% silver and 10% copper — a heavier, denser coin that weighs the same but rings differently when tapped.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)